bogdanmic/aws-iss/README.md

 # AWS Instance State Scheduler (**ISS**)
+AWS Instance State Scheduler.
+Start & Stop your AWS instances (RDS & EC2) on a schedule.
+Manage your AWS costs and help the environment.

 This is a small app that will allow you to configure schedules according to which your [AWS EC2](https://aws.amazon.com/ec2/) and [AWS RDS](https://aws.amazon.com/rds/) instances will be started and stopped.
 For instance if you have **testing** and/or